 - Schedule different tasks simultaneously when possible, but don’t try to do too much at once.
 You don’t want contractors getting in each others’ way.

-- Order things like cabinets, flooring and tile early.
-You don’t want to hold up work waiting materials.
+- Order things like cabinets, flooring, and tile early.
+You don’t want to hold up work waiting for materials.

 - Don’t forget the outside of the house.
-Hardscaping, landscaping and fencing can also go a long way to increasing your sale price.
+Hardscaping, landscaping and fencing can also go a long way to increase your sale price.